 Will it Damage My Knife?

 Some people online state that batoning will damage your knife and some people have reported that batoning broke their knife as well.
 These reports are true but these things will only happen if you do not baton properly.
 By batoning soft woods with a wood baton, you can safeguard yourself from damaging your knife.
-Also make sure you hit the wood in a 90 degree angle as well.
+Also, make sure you hit the wood at a 90-degree angle as well.

 - A stump